 “If you could turn squeaking sounds into the sound of birds, would that make you feel better?”

 Dr. Brock’s proposal was to connect cochlear implants via Bluetooth to an app on a smartphone.
-The smartphone could have a program that convert offensive sounds to something pleasant.
+The smartphone could have a program that converts offensive sounds to something pleasant.

 He compared his plan to a sound-board operator at a radio station who can dub out profanity in the broadcast with the benefit of a seven-second delay.
 Using the processing power of the smart phone, the delay could be cut down to a millisecond.
 Tom’s rats could become birds.